Unveiling the Mysteries Behind Condo Fees in Toronto & GTA: Trends, Anomalies, and Unanswered Questions

 Condo Fees Year after Year

-1. Why is the average condo fee in Toronto and North York ~ 28 % higher than in Etobicoke?
+1. Geographical Disparities: Why are average condo fees in Toronto and North York approximately 28% higher than those in Etobicoke?

 WHAT DO CONDO FEES DEPENDS ON?